Alain91530/myreads/README.md

 # Fend project #7 My Reads
 ## Description
 The project purpose is to use and demonstrate React framework.
-It's GUI to manage a books database.
+It's a GUI to manage a books database.
 The user can sort his books in 3 categories:
 - Currently reading
 - Want to read
 - Read

-He can also seach a wider database to find new books and add them his books by category.
+He can also seach a wider database to find new books and add them to his books by category.
 ## Getting Started
 ### Prerequisites
 To run the project you need an ES5 compliant browser